berndporr/kiss-fft/README.md

 ```

 ### Unit tests
-Run `FFTTest` which compares the results with that from the
+Run `FFTTest` and `FFTRTest` which compares the results with that from the
-apache commons FFT, does a DC test and does an ifft(fft) test to
+apache commons FFT and does an ifft(fft) test to
-check the rounding errors and remaining imaginary parts.
+check for rounding errors.

 ## Attribution
 This is a fork from the original kiss-fft library by Mark Borgerding